 Google Cloud, not unlike other public cloud providers, is finding ways to differentiate in the competitive cloud market.
 Google is betting that, if healthcare data can be aggregated and easily accessible, companies will be better able to leverage this data to launch new analytics and machine learning projects.
 The upside is that this capability will open the door to identifying new trends, patterns, and insights that could significantly improve patient care and patient outcomes.

 “Our goal with the Cloud Healthcare API is to help transform the healthcare industry through the use of cloud technologies and machine learning.
-Healthcare is increasingly moving to the cloud, and the adoption of machine learning will allow the industry to unlock insights that can lead to significant clinical improvements for patients.”
+Healthcare is increasingly moving to the cloud.
+The adoption of machine learning will allow the industry to unlock insights that can lead to significant clinical improvements for patients.”

 - Google already has developed a machine learning algorithm to identify cancerous tumors on mammograms.